Vanadium hexacarbonyl

 Vanadium hexacarbonyl is the inorganic compound with the formula V(CO)6.
 It is a blue-black volatile solid.
 This highly reactive species is noteworthy from theoretical perspectives as a rare isolable homoleptic metal carbonyl that is paramagnetic.
 Most species with the formula Mx(CO)y follow the 18-electron rule, whereas V(CO)6 has 17 valence electrons.

 Synthesis

-Traditionally V(CO)6 is prepared in two-steps via the intermediacy of V(CO)_{6}^{−}.
+According to the original synthesis by Calderazzo, V(CO)6 is prepared in two-steps via the intermediacy of V(CO)_{6}^{−}.
 In the first step, VCl3 is reduced with metallic sodium under 200 atm CO at 160 °C. The solvent for this reduction is typically diglyme, CH3OCH2CH2OCH2CH2OCH3.
 This triether solubilizes sodium salts, akin to the behavior of a crown ether: